Boise County Amateur Radio Club, Inc.

 Our system is located at the Blacks Creek Communications Center

-4000' Elevation, 15 Miles East of Boise Idaho.
+4000' Elevation, 13 Miles South East of Central Boise, Idaho.

-As an added feature, we have installed a 100 cycle sub-audible CTCSS tone on the output of our system, to effectively aid in reducing intermod etc. in your receiver when it is CTCSS encoded.
+As an added feature, we have installed a 100 cycle sub-audible CTCSS tone on the output of our system, to effectively aid in reducing qrm etc. in your receiver when it is CTCSS encoded.

 Net Night: Mondays at 7 PM, On 145.25 MC, minus offset.